ahnchi/Comparing-Adipose-Tissue-/README.md

 # Comparing-Adipose-Tissue
-Repository for "Years of endurance exercise training favorably remodels abdominal subcutaneous adipose tissue in adults with overweight/obesity"
+Repository for "Years of endurance exercise training remodels abdominal subcutaneous adipose tissue in adults with overweight/obesity"

 #This repository contains global proteomics and phosphoproteomics data for following article:
 "Years of endurance exercise training favorably remodels abdominal subcutaneous adipose tissue in adults with overweight/obesity"